nsidc/earthaccess/docs/governance/decisions/231-aws-us-west-2-checking-method.md

 ## Context and Problem Statement

-There is a user-desire to know if they are working in the same region as the data, which is typically in `us-west-2` for NASA data (but not always), so that they can use `S3` aware tools and/or have more performant in-place access.
+Currently, `earthaccess` utilizes `earthaccess.__store__.in_region: bool` to check if the user is in `us-west-2`, but this is NASA centric and not even uniform w/in NASA.
+Therefore, users have reported issues with this approach not accurately determining in-region status (e.g. [#444](https://github.com/nsidc/earthaccess/issues/444).
+In general, there is a user desire to know if they are working in the same region as the data, which is typically in `us-west-2` for NASA data (but not always), so that they can use `S3` aware tools and/or have more performant in-place access.
 However, there is no reliable way to do this in AWS.
 So, there's a question of how we should handle `S3` access on the UX side, and how we handle that technically.

-## Decision Drivers <!-- optional -->

-- Earthaccess thus far has used `earthaccess.__store__.in_region: bool` to check if the user is in `us-west-2`, but this is NASA centric and not even uniform w/in NASA.
-- [driver 2, e.g., a force, facing concern, …]
-- … <!-- numbers of drivers can vary -->
+In terms of UX, the major question discussed in [#231](https://github.com/nsidc/earthaccess/issues/231) is whether to take a "look before you leap" (LBYL) approach by performing an up-front in-region check, or whether to take an "easier to ask forgiveness than permission" (EAFP) approach by handling an access error after it occurs.
+For the latter approach, options have been proposed to either:
+- Attempt to directly access the S3 link first.
+If the access is denied, then fall back to HTTPS.
+  - A flag could be optionally supplied if the user does not want to fallback to HTTPS.
+- Attempt to access the HTTPS link first.
+This will work regardless of in-region status, but the in-region performance may be degraded compared to S3.
+  - A flag could be optionally supplied if the user would like to attempt S3 access.

 ## Considered Options